ChiragGoyal787/Face_Mask_Detector/incep_v3_mask_model/readme.md

 ## INCEPTION V3 MODEL
- The code file contains the training using the Inception V3 model with accuracy f around 96.67\%
+ The code file contains the training using the Inception V3 model with accuracy of around 96.67\%

  # Plot
  ---------------------------------------------------